kuzzleio/kuzzle/doc/2/guides/advanced/debugging/index.md

 Kuzzle gives the possibility to debug a Kuzzle instance using the [Debug Controller](/core/2/api/controllers/debug) actions.

-The Debug Controller gives you the ability to execute methods and listen to events from the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8) or [Debug Modules](#debug-modules).
+The Debug Controller gives you the ability to execute methods and listen to events produced by the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8) or [Debug Modules](#debug-modules).

 It's easier and safer to use the [Debug Controller](/core/2/api/controllers/debug) to debug Kuzzle remotely than exposing the debugger port using `node --inspect` since the [Debug Controller](/core/2/api/controllers/debug) is limited by the authentication mechanism of Kuzzle making it impossible to use if you don't have the proper rights to use it.
 Whereas when launching Kuzzle with `node --inspect` you need to setup some Port Forwarding from your host machine to your local machine to be able to debug Kuzzle remotely, and you need to be sure that no one can access your instance using the Debug Port exposed.